Skip to main content

 No tokens on the box

-Provider refresh tokens are stored exclusively in the AgentHiFive Vault.
+Provider refresh tokens and LLM API keys are stored exclusively in the AgentHiFive Vault.
 The OpenClaw host never sees them, even momentarily.
+LLM calls are proxied through the vault so the real API key never reaches the agent host.
 This holds true for local, VPS, and sandboxed deployments.

 Policy engine